 The Bottom Line

 Aspiration is a newer player in the world of online-only cash management accounts, and it’s certainly making a splash.
-Earning 1.00% APY on your funds is an attractive offer, especially when you consider you can also enjoy a $200 welcome bonus with Aspiration Plus.
+Earning up to 3.00% APY on your funds is an attractive offer.
 And, by earning cash back for environmentally-friendly and ethical purchases, you can feel good about the money you spend with Aspiration.

-If you can regularly accomplish this, the Aspiration Save Account is one of the most flexible cash management accounts on the market that’s also making the world a better place.
+If you can regularly accomplish this, the Aspiration Spend & Save Account is one of the most flexible cash management accounts on the market that’s also making the world a better place.

 APY subject to change.
 The Aspiration Spend & Save Accounts are cash management accounts offered through Aspiration Financial, LLC, a registered broker-dealer, Member FINRA/SIPC, and a subsidiary of Aspiration Partners, Inc. (“Aspiration”).
 Aspiration is not a bank.